 - What are your gifts?
 What do people tell you you're good at?
 How can you build a business around that?

-- Ask your employer about working from home — you don't know unless you ask.
+- Ask your employer about working from home–you don't know unless you ask.

-- Look for another work-from-home job.
+- Look for another work-from-home job, there are so many now.

 - You could do what a thrifty friend of mine did: get radical about cutting down on spending and live on one income!

-What else haven't I mentioned?
-Let me know in the comments how YOU earn money from home, or tell us what “be your own boss jobs” you know about, so we can all help those who have this dream. 🙂
+Let me know in the comments how YOU earn money from home, or tell us what “be your own boss jobs” you know about, so we can all help those who have this dream too. 🙂

 - Have you seen this post with pictures of my big-batch cooking day?